 Root Canal Therapy in Edison, NJ

 Your teeth are designed to withstand the pressures of chewing and biting, to say nothing of the daily onslaught from bacteria that live naturally in your mouth.
 Despite their ingenious design, teeth can succumb and need repair.
-For example, when there is decay, Drs.
-Resnick and Rosenfeld offer repair with a tooth-colored filling.
+For example, when there is decay, our dentists at Resnick & Rosenfeld DDS offer repair with a tooth-colored filling.
 However, if that decay is left untreated for too long, then the bacteria that caused a cavity in the first place can migrate further into your tooth.
 When decay runs so deep that bacteria have entered the nerve of a tooth, a root canal is usually necessary.
 Let’s take a look at the reasons for a root canal and how the procedure happens.

-For a Pain-free Root Canal, Edison Turns to Resnick & Rosenfeld
+For a Pain-free Root Canal, Edison Turns to Resnick & Rosenfeld DDS

-The need for a root canal is made certain with a digital x-ray of your tooth to reveal the existence of infection deep inside the tooth’s pulp chamber, where nerve, lymph and blood tissue reside.
+The need for a root canal is made certain with a digital X-ray of your tooth to reveal the existence of infection deep inside the tooth’s pulp chamber, where nerve, lymph and blood tissue reside.
 These systems allow each tooth to take in the nutrients it needs from your bloodstream and eliminate toxins and other materials.
 Normally, this chamber is well guarded by the tooth’s outermost shell—the enamel—and the middle layer of dentin.
 However, as a cavity deepens or as a crack reaches further within a tooth, this pulp chamber is exposed to bacteria.
-As infection sets in, tissues in the pulp chamber die, blood flow increases to fight the infection and the pressure inside your tooth becomes extremely painful.
+As infection sets in, tissues in the pulp chamber die, blood flow increases to fight the infection, and the pressure inside your tooth becomes extremely painful.
 Although a severe toothache is the primary sign of the need for a root canal, other symptoms include: